Patrick Henry Writing Fellow, Spring 2013

 Patrick Henry Writing Fellow, 2008–2009

 Historian Henry Wiencek was Washington College’s inaugural Patrick Henry Writing Fellow.
 Wiencek devoted his year in Chestertown to completing a substantial portion of his forthcoming book on Thomas Jefferson and his slaves, to be published by Farrar, Straus, and Giroux.
 During the spring semester, he taught a popular American Studies course, “The Enigma of Slavery,” which drew students from many different majors.
-For his next project, Wiencek is contemplating a book on the first large-scale battle of the American Revolution, the clash at Bunker Hill.

 C.V.
 Starr Center Fellow, 2007–2008